-You'll love this recipe because it's not only quick and easy to put together but makes for a perfect mini appetizer like my bacon jam and gruyere croccantini.
+- You'll love this recipe because it's quick and easy to put together and makes for a perfect mini appetizer like my bacon jam and gruyere croccantini.

 Here are the main ingredients for the baked potatoes loaded with sour cream: